GEM-benchmark/NL-Augmenter/filters/group_inequity/README.md

 major group, minor factor and major factor.
 The filter first flags the sentences to be inherent to minor and major groups, with `flag_sentences()` and `sort_groups()` methods, then, the sentences from each of the groups are passed through the `find_intersection()` method to define the intersection with both factors.
-The final boolean value is calculated in regards of the values retrived from `count_itersections()` method.
+The final boolean value is calculated in regards of the values retrieved from `count_itersections()` method.

 The main idea is in a balance between groups in regards of the factors: let's suppose, that we have three sentences in a dataset and the word "nurse" is applied in two sentences, containing the pronon "she", on the other hand, the word "doctor" is applied in one sentence, containing the pronon "he".
 We may suggest that the gender discrimination in regards of the profession stereotypes takes place.
 The minority group array, therefore, will contain the word "she" and the minority factor array will contain the word "nurse", while the majority group array will contain "he" and the major factor array - "doctor".